bootstrap-vue/bootstrap-vue/src/components/avatar/README.md

 ## Avatar types

 The avatar content can be either a short text string, an image, or an icon.
 Avatar content defaults to the [`'person-fill'` icon](/docs/icons) when no other content is specified.

 ### Text content

 You can specify a short string as the content of an avatar via the `text` prop.
-The string should be short (1 to 3 characters), and will be tansformed via CSS to be all uppercase.
+The string should be short (1 to 3 characters), and will be transformed via CSS to be all uppercase.
 The font size will be scaled relative to the [`height` prop setting](#sizing).

 ```html
 <template>